-In line with the underlying principle of charity law no Governor receives remuneration for their role as Governor.
-The only Governors to receive remuneration are those Governors who are also employed by the Academy as teaching or non-teaching staff, the remuneration for which does not reflect any role as a Governor.
+In line with the underlying principle of charity law no trustee receives remuneration for their role as trustee.
+The only trustees to receive remuneration are those trustees who are also employed by the Academy as teaching or non-teaching staff, the remuneration for which does not reflect any role as a trustee.
 At the time of recruitment and appointment of a post within the school consideration is given to the appropriate level of remuneration, to ensure that it is commensurate with the post requirements and job description and will attract the desirable calibre of applicants.
-Payscales for the Senior Leadership Team are set using the national pay spines for leadership group in England and Wales, included in the School Teacher's Pay and Conditions Document for the relevant year, issued by the School Teachers' Review Body and adopted by Parliament, and the Academy's Pay Policy which is updated annually and is approved by the Governing Body.
-The appropriate payscale for the Senior Leadership Team, is set by the Pay Committee in consultation with the Governing Body, and is clearly explained in the Pay Policy.
-The payscale range of the Headmaster has been approved by the whole Governing Body.
+Payscales for the Senior Leadership Team are set using the national pay spines for leadership group in England and Wales, included in the School Teacher's Pay and Conditions Document for the relevant year, issued by the School Teachers' Review Body and adopted by Parliament, and the Academy's Pay Policy which is updated annually and is approved by the Board of Trustees.
+The appropriate payscale for the Senior Leadership Team, is set by the Pay Committee in consultation with the Board of Trustees, and is clearly explained in the Pay Policy.
+The payscale range of the Headteacher has been approved by the Board of Trustees.
 The Academy's pay committee meets annually to discuss and decide on any proposed changes to the paypoint of any and all members of staff, including the Senior Leadership Team.